-Instead, you simply take a trading position by entering an order on a spread betting company trading platform that only requires a small margin deposit, speculating on whether the market price of the underlying asset will rise or fall.
+Instead, you simply take a trading position by entering a trade on a spread betting company trading platform that only requires a small margin deposit, speculating on whether the market price of the underlying asset will rise or fall.

 The margin required to hold a spread betting trade is only a small amount of capital because spread betting is a highly leveraged product.

-Because of the high leverage offered, spread betting offers traders with just a limited amount of money to obtain the opportunity to make potentially very large profits with just a small investment.
+Because of the high leverage offered, spread betting offers traders with just a limited amount of money the opportunity to make potentially very large profits with just a small investment.

 High amounts of leverage make for the ability to generate sizeable profits – substantially more than the amount of margin you put down to place your spread bet.
-However, traders need to keep in mind that there are risks involved since leverage can work to one’s disadvantage as well as to one’s advantage.
-Leverage affects both profit or loss.
+However, traders need to keep in mind that leverage affects both profit or loss in equal measure.

-While it is quite possible to make more money than your investment in a spread bet, if you’re wrong in the way you bet, you may end up losing money – even more money than your original spread bet investment.
-It is possible to limit your losses with a stop-loss order using a controlled risk bet.
+While it is quite possible to make more money than your investment in a spread bet, if you’re wrong in the way you bet, you may end up losing money – even more money than your original deposit.
+It is possible to manage your potential losses with a stop-loss order.

 Spread betting offers one huge advantage over other types of financial trading – it’s tax-free!
-Spread betting gains are not subject to either capital gains taxes or income taxes and are also free from stamp duty charges.
-This tax savings can substantially increase your net profits on spread betting.
+Spread betting gains are not normally subject to either capital gains taxes or income taxes and are also free from stamp duty charges.
+These tax savings can substantially increase your net profits on spread betting.